 For preschoolers, the audiologist might use a play activity – for example, dropping a block – or get your child to press a button.

 For school-age children who are having difficulties interpreting sounds, audiologists can do an auditory processing assessment.
-This assessment checks whether your child has an auditory processing disorder.
+This assessment checks whether your child has auditory processing disorder.

 The audiologist might ask you to help during testing – for example, by holding your child on your lap or encouraging your child to do the test.
 The audiologist might also ask you about things you’ve noticed in your child’s hearing, speech or communication.